Information for New Students | Episcopal High School

 • You will be asked to choose an account to authenticate against, choose your EHS Gmail account.

-If you are not able to log in, or have any questions about the placement tests, please email or call the Registrar at registrar@episcopalhighschool.org or (703) 933-4032
+If you are not able to log in, or have any questions about the placement tests, please email the Registrar or call (703) 933-4032.

 Math Placement